 People want to be employed by organizations that will increase their job prospects down the line.
 It’s easy to see why: individuals whose value in the workforce is bolstered by their organization can also expect greater personal chances for growth and financial success.

 While an opportunity exists for this research to go another step farther - to uncover the cause-and-effect relationship of these statistics - the strength of the correlation seems to justify immediate attention.
 Perceptions about an organization’s L&D offerings are connected to employee retention.

-Learning and development provides multi-dimensional benefits
+L&D provides multi-dimensional benefits

 Provide employees with opportunities to further their learning and professional development.
 It does more than just expand organizational skill-set.
-The current evidence shows that it is good for business and good for staff retention.
+The current evidence shows that it is good for business and good for employee retention.